Table of Contents

 - Packaging boxes.

-Several looks can be achievable, from a light glossy and highly glossy to elegant matte or satin and a neutral finish.
+Several looks can be achievable, from a light glossy and high gloss uv coatings for an elegant matte or satin and a neutral finish.

 This is a versatile technique suitable for heavy and thinner paper stocks; having said that, it is not conducive to very fine and thin paper.

-Spot UV on matte lamination creates a striking effect on the packaging, brochures, and other printed material.
+Spot UV on matte lamination creates a striking effect on packaging, brochures, and other printed material.

 The glossy appearance of spot UV and soft matte laminate highlight the message or graphic by making colors appear darker.

-If you want your brand logo and images to stand out from afar and offer good readability, put spot UV on matte lamination on your list.
+If you want your brand logo and images to stand out from afar and offer good visibility but a high end feel, put spot UV on matte laminate on your list.

 Matte varnish gives the packaging a smooth, even and non-glossy surface.
 Spot UV + matte varnish is a popular choice for luxury packaging, particularly in the case of jewelry and cosmetic products.